lukas/ml-class/README.md

 # scikit-class

-Examples for the scikit class
+Some examples for the class on scikit-learn